ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 | }));
 | ```
 |
-| Now that the test bed is aware of ag-Grid we can continue with our testing.
+| Now that the test bed is aware of AG Grid we can continue with our testing.
 If however you wish
 | to add any user provided components to the grid then you'll need to declare them here too:
 |
 | ```diff